Updated Aug. 16, 2026

 Santa Teresa, New Mexico, United States

-OpenAI Stargate New Mexico is an AI data center under construction in Santa Teresa, NM, USA, with AI chips owned by Oracle and used by OpenAI.
-No IT power is online yet; it is projected to host an estimated 4,598k H100-equivalent chips — supported by 1,578 MW — at a capital cost of $59.8 B. The timeline of IT power and compute capacity is based on satellite imagery, company disclosures, regulatory filings, and chip efficiency.
-Also known as Project Jupiter, the New Mexico campus will be powered by two dedicated microgrids.
+OpenAI Stargate New Mexico is an AI data center under construction with AI chips owned by Oracle and used by OpenAI.
+In Q4 2028, we project it to host an estimated 5,104k H100-equivalents of compute, supported by 1,750 MW of IT power at a capital cost of $66.3 B.

 Show compute as